althonos/pyopal/docs/index.rst

 This library is provided under the `MIT License <https://choosealicense.com/licenses/mit/>`_.
 Opal was developed by `Martin Šošić <https://github.com/Martinsos>`_ and is distributed under the terms of the MIT License as well.
+See the :doc:`Copyright Notice <guide/copyright>` section for the full license.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the original* `Opal`_ *authors.
 It was developed by* `Martin Larralde <https://github.com/althonos>`_ *during his